 FINANCIALS FLOUNDER: Banks and other financial stocks declined the most.
 Charles Schwab slid 67 cents, or 1.3 percent, to $50.89.

-OIL: Benchmark U.S. crude lost 9 cents to $52.17 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose 15 cents to settle at $52.26 a barrel on Wednesday.
-Brent crude, used to price international oils, fell 11 cents to $58.04 per barrel in London.
-It gained 27 cents to close at $58.15 a barrel on Wednesday.
+ENERGY: Benchmark U.S. crude rose 12 cents to $57.26 per barrel on the New York Mercantile Exchange.
+Brent crude, used to price international oils, declined 11 cents to $63.23 in London.